 Rail improvements in the Sunbury Station precinct including platform extensions, train stabling modifications and rail track and power upgrades, will allow bigger and more modern trains to run on the Sunbury Line.
 This will create space for 113,000 more passengers every week when the Metro Tunnel is completed in 2025.

-By coordinating the Gap Road level crossing removal and the Sunbury Line Upgrade projects, it will allow us to bring the level crossing removal forward from 2025 to 2022 so we can get traffic in the Sunbury CBD moving sooner.
+By coordinating the Gap Road level crossing removal and the Sunbury Line Upgrade projects, it'll allow us to bring the level crossing removal forward from 2025 to 2022 so we can get traffic in the Sunbury CBD moving sooner.

 Works are underway on platform extensions and track improvements to be delivered in the Sunbury Station precinct.
-Site investigations began in June 2020 and construction sites have been established on Horne and Shields streets to support ongoing works.
+Site investigations began in June 2020.
+A construction site has been established on Horne Street to support ongoing works.

 The Gap Road level crossing will be removed with a road under rail design – this will improve safety and ease congestion in the heart of Sunbury, especially when more trains run on the line in future.